metabase/metabase/docs/permissions/data.md

 **In your Metabase:**

 - Create a [new group](../people-and-groups/managing.md#groups), or select an existing group.
 - Assign a [user attribute](../people-and-groups/managing.md#adding-a-user-attribute) to people in that group.
 You'll use this user attribute to associate people in that group with a role that you created in your database.
-For example, if you created a role named `sales` in your database with access to a subset of tables relevant to the sales team, you would add a user attribute called `db_role` (or whatever you want to call it) and assign the value `sales` to the person's `db_role`.
+For example, if you created a role named `sales` in your database with access to a subset of tables relevant to the sales team, you would add a user attribute called `db_role` (or whatever you want to call the attribute) and assign the value `sales` to the person's `db_role`.
 The value of the attribute (`sales` in this case) should match the name of the role in your database.
 Only some databases enforce case sensitivity, so you might want to make sure the attribute's value and the database's role match exactly.
 - Next, you'll need to apply the impersonation access to that group.
 Go to **Admin settings** > **Permissions** > **Data**.
 - Select the database you want to set permissions on.
 - Find the group that you want to associate with the database role you created.
 Under **Data access** for that group, select **Impersonation**.